 NQBP supports Aboriginal and Torres Strait Islander businesses through economic participation strategies.

 NQBP and Juru Enterprise Limited (JEL) have worked closely over the past ten years to build a strong working relationship, business capability and sustainable performance.

 In 2018, NQBP engaged JEL to conduct weed management at the Port of Abbot Point.

-The initial commitment of two years and support to provide training and equipment enabled JEL to employ four additional local Aboriginal and Torres Strait Islander youths.
+The initial commitment of two years and support to provide training and equipment enabled JEL to employ an additional four personnel in Bowen.
 NQBP has now extended our commitment for the weed management contract to the end of 2025.